ajkohl/FBA-igem2023/README.md

 ## Initial Hurdles and Strategic Shift

 The project's commencement was marked by a series of complexities while employing the traditional CobraPy solver.
 The occurrence of inconsistent values in knockout analysis and confounding results from identical analyses led to a decision to transition to the Gurobi solver.
-Through Linux terminal commands, the Gurobi solver was integrated into the existing setup, significantly improving the stability and consistency of the analysis results.
+Through Linux terminal commands, the Gurobi solver was integrated into the existing setup, significantly improving the stability and consistency of the analysis results based on control tests.

 ## Flux Variability Analysis and Model Verification